ODyckhoff/constitution/README.md

 or:
     `export QUERY_STRING=help`

-and you will be greeted with some placeholder text letting you know that the correct function was dispatched.
+to set the query string, then type `./cnstn_exec` and you will be greeted with some placeholder text letting you know that the correct function was dispatched.

 Thanks!
 *Owen R. Dyckhoff*